 “As pastor of El Buen Pastor Presbyterian Church in Winston-Salem, North Carolina, she served one of the first immigrant racial ethnic faith communities igniting the 1001 New Worshipping Communities initiative,” says Hunter.
 “As the first Mexican woman ordained in the PC(U.S.A.), educated in Mexico at Seminario Teológico Presbiteriano de México, in Mexico City, we welcome the opportunity to serve with her as a colleague in ministry.”

 Though she’s excited for the move to Louisville, Miranda says she will miss the El Buen Pastor community and her husband who will remain in Winston-Salem to help with the church’s transition.

 “I don’t want to leave, but I will need to go,” she says.
 “This is where I have learned to walk alongside God’s people, to encounter them where they are, learn to love them.
 This ministry will always be in my heart.”

 Rev. Miranda interview quotes courtesy of WXII 12, Winston-Salem: http://www.wxii12.com/article/women-of-vision-rev-rosa-miranda/9273523

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

-Categories: Church Transformation, Presbyterian Mission Agency, Racial Equity, Women’s Ministries
+Categories: Church Transformation, Presbyterian Mission Agency, Racial Justice, Women’s Ministries

 Tags: 1001 new worshiping community, El Buen Pastor, Hispanic/Latino-a Intercultural Congregational Support, pcusa, presbyterian, racial ethnic and women's ministries, Rosa Blanca Miranda, Winston-Salem